bclover/real-world-functional-programming-book/gitbook/part6/maybe.md

 ## Chaining Maybes

 A Promise chain with a bunch of thens will continue modifying the data until the last then.
 A flow/compose chain will do the same thing.
 What a Promise chain, and a Maybe chain, have in common, however, is the abort concept.
 If any one of the Promises error, all the subsequent `then`'s aren't run, and the `catch` is fired with what rejected the chain.
-Maybe is similiar in that all returned `Just`'s will continue, but a returned `Nothing` will abort the chain.
+Maybe is similar in that all returned `Just`'s will continue, but a returned `Nothing` will abort the chain.

 Here's a chain of Promises that modify data on down the line: